keu/docs/astro/view-clusters.md

 - **ID**: The ID of the node instance type used for the cluster's worker nodes
 - **Max Node Count**: The maximum number of worker nodes supported across all Deployments in the cluster

-The **Workspace Authorization** tab lets you define what Workspaces can create Deployments on the cluster.

 The **Tags** tab displays custom tags for the cluster created by Astronomer support.

 The **Details** tab displays the following information: